Conditions on the monodromy for a surface group extension to be CAT(0): Acylindrically hyperbolic groups have Property (LIP)

-\begin{definition} Every loxodromic element $g\in G$ has exactly two fixed points $g^{\pm}$ on the Gromov boundary $\partial S$.
-Loxodromic elements $g, h\in G$ are called \emph{independent} if the sets $\{g^{\pm}\}$ and $\{h^{\pm}\}$ are disjoint.
-An action of a group $G$ on a $\delta$-hyperbolic space $S$ is called \emph{elementary} if the fixed set of $G$ on $\partial S$ contains at most $2$ points. \end{definition}
+\begin{definition} Loxodromic elements $g, h\in G$ are called \emph{independent} if the sets $\{g^{\pm}\}$ and $\{h^{\pm}\}$ are disjoint.
+An action of a group $G$ on a $\delta$-hyperbolic space $S$ is called \emph{elementary} if the limit set of $G$ on $\partial S$ contains at most $2$ points. \end{definition}

 \begin{definition} An action of a group $G$ on a metric space $S$ is called \emph{acylindrical} if for every $\epsilon> 0$ there exist $R, N > 0$ such that for every two points $x, y$ with $ d(x, y)\ge R$, there are at most $N$ elements $g\in G$ satisfying $d(x, g x)\le\epsilon$ and $d(y, g y) \le\epsilon$. \end{definition}